 Through my guide company Mcnab Snowboarding I offer backcountry snowboarding and splitboarding courses in Chamonix, France, as well as, exotic snowy locales around the globe.
 My destination courses change each year.
-This year I'll run courses in Krygyzstan and Russia.
+This year I'll run courses in Russia, Norway and Greenland.

 What is one lesson every beginner splitboarder should know?

 Splitboards are quite wide when split into skis and Split bindings make edging the ski difficult on icy or steep terrain.
 Learn how to control and trust your edges and how to change the size of your stride for different gradients and traversing.
 Edge your top ski hard and bring the lower foot on a shorter stride (just barely past your top foot, a kind of shuffle) on steep terrain as the lower ski is way harder to edge.
 Splitting is all about being efficient so learn to slide rather than step and you'll be able to hike for ever!

 What mountain ranges or lines are on your radar?

 After such a good trip last year I'm heading back out to Kamchatka again in February with a couple of groups.
 I'm also going to the Lofoten islands in Northern Norway for a split/surf course.
 Nearer to home, I'm running a big mountain Splitboard course in the Gressoney region in the heart of the Monte Rosa massif.
 The Freeriding in this area is very similar to Chamonix, but with no one else out there…Looking forward to it already!